 The Company is in the process of completing the financial audits for the two years ended December 31, 2014 and 2015 for both the Company and Van Phuc Holding Building and Investment JSC and will file a Form 10 with the U.S. Securities and Exchange Commission to become a fully reporting company.
-The Company will file an un-audited annual report for the year ended December 31, 2015 prior to the audited financial statements.
+The Company will also file an unaudited quarterly report for the quarter ended March 31, 2016 prior to the annual report with audited financial statements for the year ended December 31, 2015.